onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Join the game!
 We will have kids!
 We will be happy!
 We will be fulfilled!
 We will be creative!

 We need an NPC-friendly environment - where

-I’ll take a bullet for you - whoever you are - because of your potential m There can only be peace through culture
-I’ll take a bullet for you to be sovereign with your identity a bullet, a knife, a poison

 “You dob’t have time” - how I wonder whether this means no time in the world or in your own life that’s about to end